DaneshjouLab/AutoGKB/src/variant_extraction/README.md

 This is organized into the following Python modules, each handling a specific aspect of the workflow:

-config.py: Stores configuration variables, such as URLs, file paths, and API settings. ncbi_fetch.py: Manages fetching PMCID and content from NCBI using the Entrez API. processing.py: Loads and processes the variant annotation dataset, including enumeration cleaning and DataFrame processing.
-Also interacts with the OpenAI API to extract structured genetic variant data from publication content. variant_matching.py: Compares extracted data with ground truth for accuracy evaluation. visualization.py: Generates visualizations to summarize match rates and analysis results. run_variant_extraction.py: Orchestrates the entire workflow, integrating all modules.
+- **config.py**: Stores configuration variables, such as URLs, file paths, and API settings.
+- **ncbi_fetch.py**: Manages fetching PMCID and content from NCBI using the Entrez API.
+- **processing.py**: Loads and processes the variant annotation dataset, including enumeration cleaning and DataFrame processing.
+Also interacts with the OpenAI API to extract structured genetic variant data from publication content.
+- **variant_matching.py**: Compares extracted data with ground truth for accuracy evaluation.
+- **visualization.py**: Generates visualizations to summarize match rates and analysis results.
+- **run_variant_extraction.py**: Orchestrates the entire workflow, integrating all modules.

-## Methods
+## config.py
-Below is a detailed description of the methods implemented in each module. config.py
 This module centralizes configuration settings to avoid hardcoding values in the codebase.

-Variables:
+**Variables**:
-URLs for downloading PharmGKB data (CLINICAL_VARIANTS_URL, VARIANT_ANNOTATIONS_URL).
+- URLs for downloading PharmGKB data (CLINICAL_VARIANTS_URL, VARIANT_ANNOTATIONS_URL).
-File paths for input and output data (VAR_DRUG_ANN_PATH, CHECKPOINT_PATH, OUTPUT_CSV_PATH, DF_NEW_CSV_PATH, WHOLE_CSV_PATH).
+- File paths for input and output data (VAR_DRUG_ANN_PATH, CHECKPOINT_PATH, OUTPUT_CSV_PATH, DF_NEW_CSV_PATH, WHOLE_CSV_PATH).
-NCBI Entrez email (ENTREZ_EMAIL) for API compliance.
+- NCBI Entrez email (ENTREZ_EMAIL) for API compliance.
-OpenAI model name (OPENAI_MODEL) and JSON schema (SCHEMA_TEXT) for structured API responses.
+- OpenAI model name (OPENAI_MODEL) and JSON schema (SCHEMA_TEXT) for structured API responses.
-System message template (SYSTEM_MESSAGE_TEMPLATE) for API prompts.
+- System message template (SYSTEM_MESSAGE_TEMPLATE) for API prompts.

 ## ncbi_fetch.py